Mac & Cheese Minglers

 WHAT SHOULD I WEAR?

-This is not a suit/stiletto heels/buy a new outfit evening.
+This is not a suit/stiletto heels/buy a new outfit evening (unless you want to).
 Your host will most likely be in flip-flops and jeans.
 Dress for comfort!

 WHAT KINDS OF PEOPLE COME TO THE MINGLERS?

-Average age is early to mid-30s, though past participants have ranged from 22 to 65.
+Average age is 30-40, though past participants have ranged from 22 to 65.
 Most attendees live in the city; most are single, but people who are dating/married come as well; attendees are both gay and straight.
 Professions range from teachers to financial consultants to nonprofit managers to police officers.

 I’M GAY.
 CAN I SIGN UP?